jace-ys/dotfiles/README.md

 ### iTerm2

-- Open preferences and import the provided color preset
+- Open preferences and import the provided color presets found in [iterm2](iterm2)

+### Powerlevel10k

+- Run `p10k configure` to install the recommended font